-Exceeded annual sales goals, finishing the fiscal year with 73 assisted definite bookings.
-Those 73 future events are projected to create more than 130,000 hotel room-nights and generate more than $38.8 million in direct visitor spending in Wake County in the coming years.
+Exceeded the Greater Raleigh Sports Alliance (GRSA) annual sales goals once again, finishing the fiscal year with 79 assisted definite bookings.
+Those 79 events are projected to create more than 125,000 hotel room-nights and generate more than $43.7 million in direct visitor spending in Wake County.

 NCAA championships on the way

 Confirmed "March Madness" is returning to Raleigh, N.C., and the Town of Cary will once again be the home of the NCAA College Cups (soccer) and the Baseball Division II World Series.
 Those were the highlights of the NCAA's April 2017 announcement on future championship host sites spanning academic years 2018-2019 through 2021-2022.
 North Carolina State University was awarded the Men's Basketball Championship First and Second Rounds in 2021, along with championships in gymnastics (two), golf and rifle.
 This will mark the fifth time since 2004 that PNC Arena has hosted "March Madness."
 The Town of Cary was awarded eight NCAA national championships—four Baseball Division II World Series and four College Cups (two men's, two women's).

 A challenging year